 Vita

-Marlon Miguel is Co-Principal Investigator at the project ‘Madness, Media, Milieus.
-Reconfiguring the Humanities in Postwar Europe at Bauhaus-Universität Weimar’.
-He holds a double PhD in Fine Arts (Université Paris 8 Vincennes-Saint-Denis) and Philosophy (Federal University of Rio de Janeiro).
-His PhD research focused on the work of Fernand Deligny and he is currently responsible for the organization and classification of Deligny’s archives stored at the Institut Mémoires de l’édition contemporaine (IMEC).
+Marlon Miguel is Co-Principal Investigator of the project ‘Madness, Media, Milieus: Reconfiguring the Humanities in Postwar Europe’, at Bauhaus-Universität Weimar.
+He is a former ICI Fellow (2018–20) and holds a double PhD in fine arts (Université Paris 8 Vincennes-Saint-Denis) and philosophy (Federal University of Rio de Janeiro), focusing on the work of Fernand Deligny.
+He is responsible for the organization and classification of Deligny’s archives, stored at the Institut Mémoires de l’édition contemporaine (IMEC).

 Visiting Project 2022-23